 Functions of Water Resources Investigation and Development Department

-This section includes excavation of ponds, tanks, and reservoirs, collection of rainwater in any type of reservoir, artificial recharge, and collection of rainwater, check dams, water collection tanks, surface flow small irrigation projects, and various capacity tube well projects such as heavy-duty tube well, medium.
-Manufactures Tube Well and Light Tube Well and Solar-Powered Small Irrigation Project etc.
+This section includes the excavation of ponds, tanks, and reservoirs, collection of rainwater in any type of reservoir, artificial recharge, and collection of rainwater, check dams, water collection tanks, surface flow small irrigation projects, and various capacity tube well projects such as heavy-duty tube well, medium.
+Manufactures Tube Well and Light Tube Well and Solar-Powered Small Irrigation Projects etc.

 Water Resource Development Rights is responsible for developing the existing potential of existing water resources in the State through the construction and maintenance of various types of small-scale irrigation projects using groundwater and surface resources.

 A small portion of the surface water that flows from each reservoir is still being used.
-Surface Flow Irrigation Scheme: These projects use rainwater for irrigation, conservation or removal from streams, canals, or rivers.
+Surface Flow Irrigation Scheme: These projects use rainwater for irrigation, conservation, or removal from streams, canals, or rivers.

 Sometimes, permanent alternative roads are created to use the flowing water of a stream or river.
 Temporary alternative roads are built in many areas that are usually washed away during the rainy season.

-Drainage-cum-Irrigation Scheme: These projects are mainly designed for drainage of water from low-lying areas which are waterlogged due to high tide.
+Drainage-cum-Irrigation Scheme: These projects are mainly designed for the drainage of water from low-lying areas which are waterlogged due to high tide.
 The reverse flow of river water enters agriculture and floods it.
 To control the ingress of water, a sluice gate is constructed along with the outlet of the area’s natural drainage channel.